31 Best Work Hacks for Getting More Done Quicker

 A 2017 study published in the International Journal of Environmental Research and Public Health looked at the effects of dogs in the workplace.
 It found that employees who were allowed to bring their dogs into the office were less stressed and reported more job satisfaction.

 So, if Fido is welcome in your office, consider bringing him.
 And if you work from home, more reason to adopt that dog you've been thinking about!

 Whether you're working at home or going into the office, dressing professionally will make you feel more competent and in control, says Mason Donovan, author of The Golden Apple: Redefining Work-Life Balance for a Diverse Workforce.

-In fact, one 2015 study found that when participants were asked to complete tasks, those dressed more formally engaged in the kinds of abstract thinking that someone in a position of power would typically use.
+In fact, a 2015 study published in the Journal of Experimental Social Psychology found that when participants were asked to complete tasks, those dressed more formally engaged in the kinds of abstract thinking that someone in a position of power would typically use.

 According to the U.S. Census Bureau's 2017 American Community Survey, the average American's commute is about 27 minutes.
 And it's up to you to use that time productively.